 Quick Rant on Hersheys White Chocolate

 If I didn’t know any better, I’d assume that Hershey’s had gotten out of the chocolate-producing industry altogether.
 Just as an example, let’s look at their Premier White Vanilla 1M Baking Chips, whose ingredients are: sugar; skim milk; hydrogenated vegetable oil [palm kernel oil; soybean oil; palm oil]; palm kernel oil; contains 2% or less of: artificial flavor; lecithin (soy); salt.
-The chips don’t contain a trace of cacao and aren’t legally declared to be chocolate, yet all the comments on the product page are about how great of a white chocolate they are.
+The chips don’t contain a trace of cacao beans and aren’t legally declared to be chocolate, yet all the comments on the product page are about how great of a sweet white chocolate they are.

 So this clash begs the question— is Hershey’s white chocolate really white chocolate, when it contains no cocoa whatsoever?
 Well, no, no it’s not.
 But since Hershey’s never outright calls many of these products chocolate on their wrappers, they’re within their legal rights to ruin the good name of white chocolate for generations of people around the world.
 Even Cadbury white chocolate comes into question when looking at its ingredients outside of the EU and North America.

 Around the world, white chocolate has become synonymous with a sweet milky flavor that tastes more like vanilla extract than like any cocoa bean in existence.
 If you’ve ever cooked anything, you’ll learn quickly that the fat carries the flavor, and this is also true with cacao.
 Cocoa butter has a natural chocolaty aroma that’s chemically removed before making mass-market white chocolate, but which has come to be celebrated in craft white chocolates.